Mukaram01/industrial_robotics_simulation_platform/industrial_deployment_guide.md

 ### System Configuration

-The system can be configured through YAML files located in the `config` directory:
+The system can be configured through YAML files found in each package's `config` directory.
+Key examples include:

 - `realsense_config.yaml`: Settings for RealSense camera integration and perception pipelines
 - `default_sorting_config.yaml`: Template that defines color categories and robot sorting behavior